-

 The highly anticipated Blade movie has been beset with delay after delay after having originally planned to begin filming in Atlanta last spring.
 Marvel Studios thought their fourth hire as lead writer — Michael Green — would be their last, but the Blade Runner scribe left the project just like the others.

-Also getting a huge facelift is the script, which lead actor Mahershala Ali has been trying to reconcile for more than a year now.
+Also getting a huge facelift is the script, which lead actor Mahershala Ali has been trying to reconcile for more than two years now.

 The film, which will have an R rating, will be helmed by Yann Demange, who previously directed Lovecraft Country.
 Other than that, pretty much everything else is in the air.

-That’s a far cry from how Marvel and Disney saw the project a year ago.
-That’s when Marvel honcho Kevin Feige sat down with Entertainment Weekly and confirmed that Blade will restart in Atlanta around May 2023.
+That’s a far cry from how Marvel and Disney saw the project two years ago.
+That’s when Marvel honcho Kevin Feige sat down with Entertainment Weekly and confirmed that Blade would restart in Atlanta around May 2023.
+Didn’t happen.

 Marvel Delays Filming of Blade In Atlanta Yet Again